AymenSakouhi/metalPlayground/Readme.md

 **Suggested Additions:**

 - NPM installation command
+- BUN and other runtimes
 - Database security rules configuration
-- Function deployment CLI instructions
+- Function deployment CLI instructions:
+  You guys provide good instructions to deploy via supabase but nothing for personal VM or anything similar

 ---